We kindly ask you to read carefully first the admission requirements’ description.

 1.)
 How to apply for International Media Cultural Work (IMC)?

 International applicants have to apply via Uni-Assist (www.uni-assist.de/index_en.html).
 German degree holders apply directly at h_da’s Student Service Center.
-For the deadlines and further information, check here
+For the deadlines, check here and for further information,

 2.)
 Who is eligible for this study program?